AmigaGPU/fat-agnus/reddit_Twitch_i_only_watched_0_viewer_streamers_today_and_heres.md

 I would not have bought a new main monitor for streaming.
 In fact, I bought my IPS LED 1080p TV because my workflow just _needs_ a secondary screen.

 ### Monitor notes
 Monitors should _not_ be bought anymore in this day & age.
 TV's are more than up to the task to display your GPU data properly.
 Both formats are digital for years now, so stop wasting money on monitors.
-With a TV you have a free ATSC receiver as a bonus.
+With a TV you have a free ATSC / DVB-T receiver as a bonus.

 For normal work the secondary monitor has proven vital with too many parameters to discuss here, but I would not go back to a programming ENV: which has just one.